-In this post, I'm going to share the five main types of nonfiction books.
-We'll also talk about how each of these types is usually structured.
+In this post, I'm going to share the seven main types of nonfiction books.
+We'll also talk about how each of these types of nonfiction writing is usually structured.

 Which type of nonfiction book are you writing?

-How-to and self-help books guide people to solve a particular problem or achieve a particular goal in their lives.
+How-to guides and self-help books guide people to solve a particular problem or achieve a particular goal in their lives.
+This is an extremely popular category of nonfiction book.

 Most how-to and self-help books will have chapters that flow through the following pattern: